Fluke (band): Puppy and other work after Tournier's departure

-Puppy

-In 2000, Fluke produced a promotional CD named The Xmas Demos, which included early versions of many of the tracks intended for the album Puppy.
-Speculation about a new album was furthered when, in 2003, the remaining members of Fluke released two singles forming the basis of this next album.
-Though the aptly titled "Slap It: The Return" signaled a break from the past, with the writing credits listed simply as "Bryant/Fugler" under the Appalooso label, "Pulse" exemplified a much darker style and was released on the One Little Indian label.
-In 2003, Fluke released their fifth studio album and first without Tournier, Puppy, six years after Risotto.
+Preceded by the single "Hang Tough", Fluke released their fifth studio album Puppy in 2003, six years after Risotto and their first as a duo.
 The name of the album was inspired by Jeff Koons' fifty foot sculpture of a puppy that stands outside the Guggenheim museum in Bilbao.
-This album proved to be similar to the earlier Risotto tracks in tempo and mood, but with the introduction of some new ideas, such as the inclusion of a blues track, "Blue Sky", and a very dark techno orientated bonus track, "Pulse".
+This album proved to be similar to the earlier Risotto tracks in tempo and mood, but with the introduction of some new ideas, such as the inclusion of a blues track, "Blue Sky", and a Kraftwerk inspired song called "Expo".
+Guitarist and touring member Neil Davenport featured on six songs.

 The album was not received well critically with most of the critics labelling the album as dated.
 Andy Gill of The Independent wrote:

 Surely the longest-serving of UK dance outfits, Fluke have been a fixture on the national house scene for more than a decade now ...
 With their endlessly cycling layers of fizzing synths and those big filter-sweeps that were de rigueur a few years back - when the music recedes to nothing, then surges back again - tracks such as "My Spine" and "Hang Tough" could have been made at any time in the past six or seven years.
 Maybe they were; whatever, they sound a tad cumbersome compared with the leaner garage beats favoured now.
 In "Snapshot", the juddering synth riff is the techno equivalent of the 12-bar blues, a standard form that has become all too easy for lazy musicians to slip into.
 Fluke may sing, "It's easy to change/ Go out and get a new name/ Forget yesterday" in "Switch/Twitch", but it is clearly not proving that easy for them to develop beyond their old house style, notwithstanding odd moments such as the freeway glide of "Baby Pain" and the soulful choir on the closing, chill-out number, "Blue Sky".
 It's Nineties music for a Noughties world.

 The only single to be released from Puppy after the album's release was "Switch", which was released in CD and vinyl formats.
 The track was used on the soundtrack for the Electronic Arts video game Need For Speed Underground 2 but achieved nowhere near the critical or popular acclaim of the singles from Risotto, not even appearing in the UK top 40.